appleraincoat/tp/docs/UserGuide.md

 - If there is no client with the specified `INDEX` in the current list, an error message will be shown: "The client index provided is invalid".
 - If neither index nor name is provided `delete` will show an error message "Please provide either an index or a name."
 - If both an index and name is provided `delete INDEX n/NAME` will show an error message "Please provide either an index or a name, not both."
-- If both an index and name is provided `delete n/NAME INDEX ` will show an error message "The client name provided is invalid" as INDEX is considered part of the NAME."
+- If both an index and name is provided `delete n/NAME INDEX ` will show an error message "The client name provided is invalid" as INDEX is considered part of the NAME.

 </box>